Illegal drug trade in Colombia

-Stacks of cocaine seized by the Colombian police.
+Stacks of cocaine seized by the National Police of Colombia.

 The illegal drug trade in Colombia has, since the 1970s, centered successively on four major drug trafficking cartels: Medellín, Cali, Norte del Valle, and North Coast, as well as several bandas criminales, or BACRIMs.
 The trade eventually created a new social class and influenced several aspects of Colombian culture, economics, and politics.

 The Colombian government efforts to reduce the influence of drug-related criminal organizations is one of the origins of the Colombian conflict, an ongoing low-intensity war among rival narcoparamilitary groups, guerrillas and drug cartels fighting each other to increase their influence and against the Colombian government that struggles to stop them.

 Overview

 Colombia is known for being the world's-leading producer of coca for many years.
 Worldwide demand for psychoactive drugs during the 1960s and 1970s resulted in increased production and processing of the plant in Colombia.
 Cocaine produced at $1,500/kilo in jungle labs can be sold on the streets of the US for as much as $50,000/kilo.
 The US, the world's largest consumer of cocaine and other illegal drugs, intervened in Colombia throughout this period in an attempt to cut off the supply of these drugs to the US.
 The drug barons of Colombia, such as Pablo Escobar and José Rodríguez Gacha, were long considered by authorities to be among the most dangerous, wealthy, and powerful men in the world.

 Since the establishment of the war on drugs, the United States and European countries have provided financial, logistical, tactical and military aid to the government of Colombia in order to implement plans to combat the illegal drug trade.
 The most notable of these programs has been the Plan Colombia which also intended to combat leftist organizations, such as the FARC guerrillas, who have controlled many coca-growing regions in Colombia over the past decades.
 In 2010, cocaine production was 60% lower than at its peak in 2000.
 In that same year, Peru surpassed Colombia as the main producer of coca leaves in the world.
 The level of drug-related violence was halved in the last 10 years and dropped below that of countries like Honduras, El Salvador, Venezuela, Guatemala and Trinidad and Tobago.